sambitdash/Rectangle.jl/README.md

 * `div(l, r)` - the point that divides the line `l` at ratio `r : (1-r)`
 * `intersects(l1, l2)` - if line `l1` intersects `l2`.

+## Methods for Commonly Used Data Structures

+Searching and sorting the data are very common with simple geometrical objects like lines and rectangles in 2-D. Hence, simplified implementations of the following data structures are provided here.
+If you are looking out for more elaborate packages you can look at `DataStructures.jl` or other such advanced data structure packages.
+Currently, only `insert!` and `delete!` operations are supported.

+### Binary Search Tree
+### Red and Black Tree

 ## Contribution

 Pull Requests and Issues are ways to submit changes and enhancements.